Skip to content

 Maps

-A Map is designed to be an easy way to define tables of data.
+A Map is an easy way to define tables of data.
 Items in the map may be accessed by name (if defined) or by index.

-The indexed dimensions in the map may also be iterated by the [Loop][Loops.md] function, thus making it useful feature for Data-Driven Testing.
+The indexed dimensions in the map can also be iterated over using the [Loop][Loops.md] function, making it a useful feature for Data-Driven Testing.

 Map